-Daily Bread Yoga is an interfaith community of people who practice yoga together in collaboration with local faith communities in Champaign-Urbana.
+Daily Bread Yoga is a community of people who practice yoga together in collaboration with local faith communities in Champaign-Urbana.
 The weekly yoga classes and monthly retreats take place in the buildings of Partner Congregations as a practice of hospitality, outreach, and advocating for the spiritual, mental, and physical health of the whole community.
 Because the classes take place in churches (instead of a “traditional” yoga studio with high rent & costs), this keeps the cost of the yoga class very low, making yoga more accessible to everyone.

 What is Yoga?